cloudmesh-community/fa19-516-140/project/report.md

 ## Abstract

+:o2: no use of the work I in reports

 I will be developing services that facilitates AI capabilities and functionalities on the cloud along with a REST service that invokes an AI functionality in a general form.